k3tchup/google_drive_sync/readme.md

 * Handle incremental changes by subscribing to Google Drive change tokens
 * Fetches files not owned by the Drive owner into a separate local folder

+## Requirements

+This code was written with Python 3.8.
+Google Drive API requires Python 3.7 plus.

+The requirements.txt should list the remainder of the requirements.

 ## To-do (work in progress)

 [x] connect, manage scopes, tokens, credentials